ArduPilot/ardupilot_wiki/common/source/docs/common-matekh743-wing.rst

 Battery Monitor Settings
 ========================

-These should alread be set by default.
+These should already be set by default.
 However, if lost or changed:

 Enable Battery monitor with these parameter settings :